Physiome/PhysiomeWebsite/_content/04-software/01-opencmiss/02-zinc/03-documentation/02-tutorials/axis_viewer/tutorial.md

 </pre></div>
 </td></tr></table></div>
 <p>For the default input handler the left mouse button will rotate the scene, the middle mouse button will translate the scene, the
-right mouse button will magnify and miniaturise the scene (much like a camera zoom lens) and the shift key plus the right mouse button will move towards or away from the current interest point in the scene.</p>
+right mouse button moves the viewer towards or away from the current interest point in the scene (which looks best in perspective mode, and clips when you get too close).
+Holding down the shift key with the right mouse button drag magnifies or miniaturises the scene, much like a camera zoom lens.</p>
 <p>The mousePressEvent(), mouseReleaseEvent(), and mouseMoveEvent() functions utilise the default input handler by calling the scene viewer
-processInput() API function.
-Because the mouseMoveEvent() function has possibly triggered a change in the scene viewer we must call updateGL() to get the scene rendered again to reflect any changes.</p>
+processSceneviewerinput() API function.
+Note that we don&#8217;t need to manually redraw the graphics here; the changes to the view made by processSceneviewerinput() trigger a callback to _zincCallback(), described earlier.</p>
 </div>
 </div>